gustavo-bordin/stj-crawler/README.md

 # Crawler for STJ - Supremo tribunal de justiça

 This bot was made to scrape judgment data from the source STJ.
-It didn't create the logic for checking if there is next page or if there is data, because the main purpose of this project was to learn remember the selenium basics.
+It didn't create the logic for checking if there is next page or if there is data, because the main purpose of this project was to remember the selenium basics.

 # Flow